jasiek-net/google-docs-to-markdown/README.md

 MARKDOWN_PATH=
 IMAGES_PATH=
 ```
-To generate GOOGLE_* variable, you can use script from `gatsby-source-google-docs`:
+To generate google oauth variables, you can use script from `gatsby-source-google-docs`:
 ```
 npx gatsby-source-google-docs-token
 ```